LCOGT/ptr_datalab/datalab/datalab_session/data_operations/README.md

 This is caught in `tasks.py` and where it sets the operation as failed and puts your error message in the message field of the data operation class.

 #### Skipping `input_data_handler` and `output_data_handler`
 Some methods require more granular control of getting the input data and creating the output.
-For example the RGB_Stack operation creates a color image so it skips using the data_output_handler class.
+For example the Color_Image operation creates a color image so it skips using the data_output_handler class.
 In this case you'll need to use the methods in `file_utils.py` and `s3_utils.py`

 ## File Reference
 **`data_operation.py`**